magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 ```

 One more thing.
 The time it takes the `tdd` task to recompile and run
-the tests would be still judged unacceptable by a TDD
+the tests would be still judged unacceptable by a TDD practitioner
+when is longer than a second.
+In the `tdd` task, most of time is spent
-practitioner.
-Most of time is taken by the `test-cljs` to create and
+by the `test-cljs` to internally create and start a new instance of
-start a new instance of the underlying phantom JS engine anytime it
+the underlying phantom JS engine again and again anytime it has to
-has to run the tests again.
-We're not going to solve this problem in
+rerun the tests.
+We're not going to solve this problem in this
-this tutorial, but at least we now know where to look at if we wanted.
+tutorial, but at least we now know where to look at if we wanted.

 That's it.
 Stop any `boot` related process and reset the git branch.